-- 208-230 V power supply:
+- 208-230V power supply:

-only in this case, if 460 V power supply is required, change the fan and the pump motor connection from delta to star and change the thermal overload as well.
+only in this case, if 460 V power supply is required, change the fan motor connection from delta to star for IE1 and double star to star for IE2/EPACT according to the indications of page 20 and change the setting of the thermal overload according to page 19;

-- or 575V power supply; depending on the burner model (see page 3). - The setting of the thermal overload must be according to the total burner amperage draw.
+- or 575V power supply; depending on the burner model (see page 4).

+- The setting of the thermal overload must be according to page 19.